 4. Drool at gleaming cars and bikes

 Emilia Romagna is home to the world-famous Motor Valley where automotive fans can visit the likes of Ferrari, Lamborghini, Maserati and Ducati.
 Visit the Casa Enzo Ferrari Museum, with its stunning collection of cars, in Modena.
 If you can’t get enough, head for the Ferrari Museum in Maranello.
-Read more about my Ferrari Motor Valley tour.
+Read more about my Ferrari Motor Valley tour and things to do in Modena.
 Book a full-day Ferrari tour in the Motor Valley.
-Read more about things to do in Modena.

-Check out my Emilia Romagna road trip guide
+Read my ‘Best of Emilia Romagna’ road trip guide

 5. Admire the mosaics in Ravenna